finance calculator

 How to use this calculator

-3. Review current vs new payment, interest differences, monthly savings, and breakeven months.
+5. Review the current vs new monthly payment, monthly savings, estimated total interest, and the breakeven months on closing costs.

 Inputs explained